cfw-guide/ios.cfw.guide/docs/en_US/guides/blocking-updates.md

 1. Open the Settings application
 1. Go to `General` -> `Profile`
-  - This may also be called `Profile and Device Management`
+    - This may also be called `Profile and Device Management` or `VPN & Device Management`
-3. Tap on the tvOS Beta Profile
-1. Tap "Remove Downloaded Profile"
+1. Tap `tvOS 17 Beta Software Profile` -> `Remove Downloaded Profile`
+    - Enter your passcode if you have one
+1. Confirm by tapping "Remove" again
+1. Restart your device when prompted

 Your device should now be able to update again.